 Other than voice, more companies will start to become a lot more design-centric.
 So you'll find that UX will become a much more prominent voice on the table when it comes to business decisions, not just design decisions.

-The type of testing where the tester and the test are as invisible as possible.
-Things like analytics running in the background of your website or heat mapping tools, to me, reveal the most interesting insights.
+The type of usability testing where the tester and the test are as invisible as possible.
+Things like analytics running in the background of your website, form analytics or heat mapping tools, to me, reveal the most interesting insights.

 But with dedicated user tests, it's kind of a bubble, it's not necessarily giving you the best possible picture.

-Feedback and NPS surveys can also be valuable.
+Different types of surveys can be valuable too.
 The tricky part is ensuring that they don’t interfere with the experience.
-If you can craft a survey that elicits unbiased responses and is presented in a way that doesn’t interfere with their experience, it can be a great source of insight.
+If you can manage to craft a customer satisfaction survey that is presented in a way that doesn't interfere with their experience, it can be a great source of insight.

 What’s been really handy for me is seeing how design is expressed in other verticals and industries.
 So not just design in interfaces, but everything from product design, actual physical objects, architectural design, the design of how food is presented, to fashion design.

-Contemplating how design is expressed in those areas and what we can bring across from those verticals and apply to interface design is really interesting to me.
+Contemplating how design is expressed in those areas and what we can bring across from those verticals and apply to interface design is really interesting .
 Especially for industries where processes and methodologies are much more established, like in the architectural space.

 With industries that have been around for thousands of years, they can often have much more rigid, scientific and in-depth processes.
 So being able to look at how they do things and see what we can bring across to UX is often a good source for inspiration.